luxmundi27/Derrick-Ekabe/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).
+As an entry-level SOC Analyst with CompTIA Security+, passionate about detecting, analyzing, and mitigating cyber threats to safeguard digital assets.

 ## Skills